BMR Inclusionary Housing Program Rental Manager FAQ's

 How will the program qualifications of our BMR tenants be monitored?

-The Mayor’s Office of Housing and Community Development will conduct annual monitoring of the BMR units in your building in 2013 to ensure that the units are rented only to qualified renters.
+The Mayor’s Office of Housing and Community Development will conduct annual monitoring of the BMR units in your building to ensure that the units are rented only to qualified renters.
 We will be working through you to collect household information at that point.
 At this time, you do not need to collect program qualification documentation from the BMR tenants when you reset the rents.